 Contact Information: Dr. Benjamin Keyes can be reached by email at firstname.lastname@example.org or 757.352.4284.

-The mission of the MMATE Center is to support and empower churches in building a successful marriage ministry.
-This center creates the opportunity for churches to support mature and godly marriages.
-The MMATE Center provides internet resources for marriage ministry leaders and consultations with church leaders.
+The mission of the MMATE Center is to research marriage phenomenon, study marital interventions and support churches in building a successful marriage ministry.
 Dr. Jennifer Ripley, professor of psychology, heads a team of doctoral students who provide the support for a thriving center, both in community outreach and research.

 Dr. Mark Yarhouse directs the Institute for the Study of Sexual Identity (ISSI), a scholarly institute for the study of issues related to sexual identity and for the training of students to be leaders in the discussions that are shaping the culture.
 There are many topics that are viewed as critical for Christ and culture today, and the topics of homosexuality and the broader construct of sexual identity, are certainly among them.